verrazzano/docs/content/en/docs/advanced/ocne-vsphere.md

 After the cluster resources are created, you must perform some additional steps to finish the configuration of the cluster.

-1. If vSphere does not have a load-balancer, then you can deploy MetalLB.
+1. If vSphere does not have a load balancer, then you can deploy MetalLB.
 {{< clipboard >}}
 <div class="highlight">